- Introduction to STDs/STIs

 How are STIs *NOT* Transmitted?

 There are many misconceptions about STI transmission online.
-One, can you get STI form toilet seat?
-NO. Can you get it form sharing personal effects like towels.
+One, can you get an STI from a toilet seat?
+NO. Can you get it from sharing personal effects like towels?
 NO

-There are quite a number of STIs, come more common and dangerous than others.
+There are quite a number of STIs, some of which are more common and dangerous than others.
 There are 2 ways we look at STIs.

-The first classification depends on the primary symptoms they cause, this is known as syndromic classification.
-So if the STI cause discharge of pus its called a urethral(male) or Vaginal (discharge) in females.
-This is primarily used in low resource settings as they lack the diagnostic facilities to identify the actual microbe causing the infection.
+The first classification depends on the primary symptoms they cause, which is known as syndromic classification.
+So if the STI cause discharge of pus, it’s called a urethral(male) or Vaginal discharge in females.
+This is primarily used in low-resource settings, as they lack the diagnostic facilities to identify the actual microbe causing the infection.

 Syndromic Classification of STIs